-Google Voice is a handy and efficient app that gives you a different public-facing phone number for sending text messages, calling and leaving voicemails.
-As it can work on different devices, including both your smartphone and your computer, while also being able to sync across those devices, it’s incredibly beneficial for those who are always on the go, and whose Wi-Fi signal is often more reliable that the cellular one.
+Google Voice is a handy and efficient app that gives you a different public-facing phone number for sending text messages, calling, and leaving voicemails.
+As it can work on different devices, including both your smartphone and your computer, while also being able to sync across those devices, it’s incredibly beneficial for those who are always on the go, and whose Wi-Fi signal is often more reliable than the cellular one.

 For that reason, it’s no wonder many people want to use this brilliant tool as their primary app.
 If you want to make Google Voice the default dialer on your Android phone or tablet, just follow the steps below:

 - Open the Google Voice app on your Android device.

 - Tap the Menu button (three vertical lines) in the upper-right corner.

 - From the menu that appears, choose Settings.

 - Next, select the Calls started from this device’s phone app option.